adaahmetyasin/adaahmetyasin/README.md

-- 🌱 I’m currently learning C#, React, T-SQL and Dotnet
+- 🌱 I’m currently learning C#, Dotnet, React, and T-SQL

 - 🤝 I’m looking for help with **cyber security**